IonicaBizau/node-ul/DOCUMENTATION.md

 - **Anything** The cloned object

 ### `home()`
-Get the home directory path on any platform.
-The value can be accessed using `Ul.HOME_DIR` too.
+Gets the home directory path on any platform.
+The value can also be accessed using `Ul.HOME_DIR`.

 #### Return
 - **String** The home directory path.